 Currently, many federal student loan borrowers are wondering what happens when the current COVID-related payment relief evaporates in February 2022.
 The Biden Administration is looking at several different plans to ease the situation with various proposals.
 However, the reality is that, after almost 2 years of not having to make payments, many borrowers could be in for a rude awakening.

-If you’re trying to figure out how to handle the return of student loan payments, it can make sense to consider whether refinancing student loans makes sense.
+If you’re trying to figure out how to handle the return of student loan payments it can make sense to consider refinancing.
 Let’s take a look at student loan refinancing and what it might mean for your student loan debt.

 What is student loan refinancing?